retorquere/zotero-deb/README.md

 $ sudo apt-get install zotero # if you want Zotero
 $ sudo apt-get install jurism # if you want Juris-M
 ```

+This repository updates to new releases within 24 hours, usually faster.

 ## Unofficial Global Menu support for Ubuntu 19.04+